anushkrish/cocktail-recipes/PiscoSour.md

 Preparation
 -----------
-In cocktail shaker filled with ice, combine egg white, Pisco, simple syrup, and lemon juice.
+In cocktail shaker filled with ice, combine egg white, Pisco, sugar, and lemon.
 Cover, shake vigorously for 15 seconds, and strain into six-ounce cocktail glass.

 Source